theGreatHerrLebert/ionmob/README.md

 We think: The recent triumph of ion mobility enhanced mass spectrometry paves the way for expressive predictors by providing previously unavailable amounts of training data!

 ---
-### I am NOT a machine learning expert, can I still use ionmob?
+### Can I still use ionmob even if am no machine learning expert?
 Definitely yes!
 We implemented and pretrained models of different complexity that allow for in silico prediction of CCS values for peptide ions of different charge states out-of-the-box.
 They are easily integratable into your existing proteomics workflows.